SHUBHAMshetmandrekar/Facial_Emotion_Detection/README.md

 ## 📂 Dataset

-We use the **[FER2013 Emotion Detection Dataset](https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer)** from Kaggle.
+We use the **[Emotion Detection Dataset](https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer)** from Kaggle.
 It contains 35,887 grayscale images (48x48 pixels) categorized into 7 emotions.

 **Emotions Detected:**